altexdim/donkeycar-race/README.md

 + A docker image name: `eg: "altexdim/donkeycar_race2"`
 + A docker container name: `eg: "donkeysim_altex"`

-Example of the command which will be executed on a docker host machine as a result for a participant:
+Example of the command which will be executed on a docker host machine in result for a participant:
 ```
 docker run --rm --network=donkeysim -p "127.0.0.1:$admin_defined_port:8887" "$user_docker_image:$image_tag" bash -c "$user_command"
 ```

+# Nonfunctional requirements

+* No internet access from the containers.
+* The only IP address which is allowed to access from the Docker container is the Simulation address
+* No shell access for participants on the docker host machine
+* Restricted number of pre-defined commands is available for participants to run on the docker host
+* No builds of docker containers is allowed for participants.
+All the docker images should be pre-build and uploaded to the DockerHub.

 # Step by step installation guide for an administrator